What are children’s rights?

 The child right situation in Luxembourg

-Luxembourg ratified the UN Convention on the Rights of the Child by the law on the 21st of December 1994.
+Luxembourg ratified the UN Convention on the Rights of the Child by law on December 21, 1994.

-However, in Luxembourg, socio-economic status remains an important factor in determining a child’s state of health, their level of education and (living standards) level of satisfaction with life.
-The resulting inequalities have an impact on all the rights of a child and prevent children from developing to their full potential from a very early age, while at the same time restricting their prospects.
-According to the latest assessment published by the UNICEF Innocenti Research Centre in June 2017, 1 in 5 children in richer (developed) countries live in relative income poverty and 1 in 8 children face food insecurity.
-On all inequality criteria, Luxembourg ranks 14th out of 41 countries.
+Nevertheless, socioeconomic status remains an important factor in a child’s health status, education and life satisfaction (standard of living) in Luxembourg.
+The resulting inequalities affect children’s rights and prevent children from adequately developing and limit their prospects.
+According to the latest assessment published by the UNICEF Innocenti Research Centre in June 2017, 1 in 5 children in the Global North live in relative income poverty and 1 in 8 suffer from food insecurity.
+Luxembourg ranks 14th out of 41 countries on all inequality criteria.

-Also, violence remains very prevalent in the daily lives of children in Luxembourg.
-Thus, in the framework of 802 police interventions in 2015, 168 cases of domestic violence concerned minor victims.
-And 15% of women in the Grand Duchy claim to have suffered some form of sexual violence before the age of 15, perpetrated by an adult.
+In addition, violence is present in the daily lives of many children in Luxembourg.
+In 2015, 168 cases out of 802 police interventions involved victims of domestic violence who were minors.
+In addition, 15% of women in the Grand Duchy report of having experienced some form of sexual violence before the age of 15, perpetrated by an adult.